 God not only cancels the ordinances of the law, but he also removes the ordinance itself from leveling any further charges against us.
 The nailing up of the removed thing was prior to (aorist participle) the taking out of the way.
 The nailing of the removed thing was the triumph to the cross.

 The death of Christ on the cross not only rendered the law ineffective but it gave a public demonstration that the victory was complete.
 As the law hangs fast to the cross, it is publicly apparent to all that the law has no more demands upon us.
 God fixed the law to the cross with nails.

 God had a list of charges against us based on the law.
 God wiped out the indictment against us on the cross.
 He crucified the accusation itself.
 This freedom from retribution is unadulterated grace.

 Jesus’ crucifixion on the cross wiped out the indictment against us.
 God wiped it out as if it never existed.
 He executed it on the cross.
 When the Father nailed Christ to the cross, he fixed the penalty of the law there as well.

 The cross is of infinite value to the person who takes advantage of its work.

 God will never judge our sins again.
-Jesus lifted up our sin and carried it away.
+Jesus lifted our sin and carried it away.
 Sin was permanently and personally judged on the cross by Jesus’ death for our sin.
 We will never face our sin again under the law of double jeopardy.
 The law of double jeopardy means that it is wrong for a person to pay for a crime twice.
 If Jesus paid for our sins, it is wrong that we would have to pay for them as well.
 God removes sin permanently.
 The only issue left is what will we do with the work of Christ on the cross.
 Have you received the work of Christ on the cross as sufficient suffering for your sin?